 Cases of diversion

-Table 2: Cases of diversion of arms, ammunition, and explosives in Indonesia
+Table 2.
+Cases of diversion of arms, ammunition and explosives in Indonesia

 Year | Location | Description |

-2010 | Aceh | Two police officers in charge of the logistics department of police headquarters were arrested for selling 28 weapons and 20’000 rounds of ammunition originating from a police warehouse to a jihadi group.[1] |
+2010 | Aceh | Two police officers in charge of the logistics department of police headquarters were arrested for selling 28 weapons and 20,000 rounds of ammunition originating from a police warehouse to a jihadi group.1 |

-2010 | Solo (Central Java) | A former soldier and armoury guard, discharged from the military after being suspected of running a jihadi training camp, reportedly stole ammunitions during military exercises.
-When the soldier’s barrack was searched, a cache with ammunition originating from military stockpile was found.[2] |
+2010 | Solo (Central Java) | A former soldier and armoury guard, who was discharged from the military after being suspected of running a jihadi training camp, reportedly stole ammunition during military exercises.
+A cache with ammunition originating from military stockpile was found when the soldier’s barrack was searched.2 |

-2000 | Tantui | Islamic militant raided a paramilitary police armoury and stole 660 handguns, 217 shoulder arms and 115 automatic rifles which were later used in attacks against the police.[3] |
+2000 | Tantui | An islamic militant raided a paramilitary police armoury and stole 660 handguns, 217 shoulder arms and 115 automatic rifles, which were later used in attacks against the police.3 |

-2000 | Cikole | Two men stole weapons (unspecified numbers) and a few dozen rounds of ammunition from the Brimob arms depot which they were supposed to guard.[4] |
+2000 | Cikole | Two men stole an unspecified number of weapons and a few dozen rounds of ammunition from the Brimob arms depot, which they were responsible for guarding.4 |

 Disposal